Newfoundland Gambling & Casinos

 In 2005, the provincial government conducted a study that revealed the highest incidence of problem gambling was among VLT players in the province.
 The government of Newfoundland and Labrador decided to implement a five-year VLT reduction strategy in addition to further promotion of responsible gambling.

-Initiatives included reducing the number of VLTs by 15 percent.
-Sites also reprogram VLTs to slow down the speed of play.
+Initiatives included reducing the number of VLTs by 15%.
+Sites also reprogrammed VLTs to slow down the speed of play.
 By 2007, nearly 200 VLTs were removed from bars and lounges in the province.

 Newfoundland and Labrador currently has close to 2,100 VLTs at bars and lounges.
-The net government-operated gaming revenue from the VLTs reaches over $60 million annually.
+The net government-operated gaming revenue from the VLTs has reached over $122 million annually.

 The VLTs feature reel games and Keno.
 The Atlantic Lottery Corporation in Newfoundland and Labrador oversees the industry.